tpedretti/Old-Projects/README.md

 # Old-Projects
-Old Projects that I have done for learning or for others.
+Old Projects that I have done for learning or for fun.